 Have you been enchanted by a picture of a basket of colorful eggs and wondered, can those be real?
-Colors like pink, blue, green, and dark chocolate?
+Can eggs come in colors like pink, blue, green, and dark chocolate brown?

 You may be thinking, is it a magic chicken?
 Do they feed them a specific type of feed?
 Are they dyed?

-Colored eggs come from different breeds of chickens that you can add to your flock, and then you can have a basket of colored eggs too!
+Colored eggs come from different chicken breeds.
+When you add a variety of breeds to your flock, then you can have a basket of colored eggs too!

-- A hen will lay the same color of egg throughout her life.
-Although, the hue may be darker as her laying cycle comes to an end.
+A hen will lay the same color of egg throughout her life.

 How Does a Hen Lay a Colored Egg?

 According to the Michigan State University article: Why Are Chicken Eggs Different Colors?